LawanGoud/Python-/README.md

 ## First Letters

 You are given three strings as input.
 Write a program to print the first character of each string.

+## Star Repetiton - 3

+Write a program that reads a string and prints the first and last characters of the given string and prints the stars (`*`) instead of the remaining characters.